apache/spark/docs/tuning.md

 of launching a job over a cluster.
 If your tasks use any large object from the driver program inside of them (e.g. a static lookup table), consider turning it into a broadcast variable.
-Spark prints the serialized size of each task on the master, so you can look at that to decide whether your tasks are too large; in general tasks larger than about 20 KiB are probably worth optimizing.
+Spark prints the serialized size of each task on the master, so you can look at that to decide whether your tasks are too large; in general, tasks larger than about 20 KiB are probably worth optimizing.

 ## Data Locality